 Ultimate DeFi Glossary

-— For beginners, understanding the whole lexicon of unfamiliar words can be quite challenging – so, we have broken them into easy-to-understand language
+— For beginners, understanding the whole lexicon of unfamiliar words can be quite challenging – so, let’s break them into easy-to-understand language.

 — If slippage, DEX, dApps and collateral sound confusing, read on.
 This DeFi glossary will help you understand them, and get involved.

-DeFi is changing hte norms of what we expect from finacnce, and it’s worth knowing.
-Here, we give you a DeFi glossary, to help you get started.
+DeFi is changing the norms of finance, and it’s worth knowing.
+Here, let us give you a DeFi glossary to help you get started.

-DeFi offers a world of new opportunities for users, yet it is filled with new terms and jargon that may sound confusing, as well as prohibitive for anyone stepping into it.
-So, we have prepared this DeFi glossary to help you grasp the industry, and take your first steps into the new possibilities it offers.
+DeFi offers a world of new opportunities for users.
+Yet it is filled with new terms and jargon that may sound confusing, as well as prohibitive for anyone stepping into it.
+So, here is this DeFi glossary to help you grasp the industry.
+Taking your first steps into the new possibilities it offers.

 DEX (Decentralized Exchange)

 In order to start with DeFi, you require a decentralized exchange (DEX).
 It is a trading platform for buying or selling cryptocurrencies that run independently of any central authority.
 For example, UniSwap is a popular DEX that performs trading using an algorithm.
 But, if no one operates it, who is responsible for setting the price of a cryptocurrency?
 UniSwap does that by utilizing an AMM system.
 You can learn more about DEX in our academy article.

 An AMM – also known as a protocol DAO – is a type of decentralized exchange.
 It relies on liquidity controlled by an algorithm, instead of using an order-matching system.
 What exactly does that mean?